 “Tired,” she’d say.
 “I’ve been up since 7 o’clock this morning.
 I had to drive Grandma to her doctor, and the podiatrist, and change her wound dressing.
 I still have to get her groceries and do both of our laundries at home.
 I just don’t have the energy.”

-I can’t count how many times I heard that.
-I wanted to push my current city of residence and my hometown together so I could be there to help her.
+I can’t count how many times I heard those sighs.
+I wanted to push my city and my hometown together so I could be there to help her.

 Grandma passed away in March 2018.
-I miss her every day, and so does my mother.
-But as we said goodbye, and I watched my mom find life after being a caregiver, I wondered what could’ve helped my mom feel less alone, less stressed, and more in control of her life and the new expectations placed on her.
+I miss her every day, and so does Mom.
+But as we said goodbye, and I watched my mom find life after being a caregiver, I wondered what could’ve helped my mother feel less alone, less stressed, and more in control of her life and the new expectations placed on her.

 Caregivers are a vital, often missed audience